lishiyo/frontier-tower-coordination-bot/memory-bank/activeContext.md

 - Robust strategies for asserting mock call arguments, especially when positional vs. keyword arguments are involved.
 - **`error_handler.py` Test (`test_error_handler_no_update_object`):** The interaction of `str()`, `json.dumps()`, and `html.escape()` on non-`Update` objects in the error handler requires careful consideration for log assertions. `json.dumps()` on a string input wraps it in additional quotes.
 - **`message_handlers.py` Test (`test_handle_ask_context_no_context_success`):** Imports for `telegram` library components are needed even if they are only used within mock object setups (e.g., `InlineKeyboardButton` for a mock return value).
+- Using `CallbackQueryHandler` to handle inline button presses provides a good UX for dynamic content display.
+- Structuring callback data with prefixes (e.g., `PROPOSAL_FILTER_CALLBACK_PREFIX`) helps in routing and distinguishing different callback actions.

 ## Current Database/Model State
-- No schema changes during this unit testing phase for handlers.
+- No schema changes during this `/proposals` command enhancement.

 ## Next Steps
+- Implement unit tests for the updated `/proposals` command behavior in `app/telegram_handlers/proposal_command_handlers.py` and the new `handle_proposal_filter_callback` in `app/telegram_handlers/callback_handlers.py`.
 - Address pending Task 5.2 follow-ups:
     - Ensure consistent PST display for all user-facing times.
     - Update results message copy to use "(DM @botname)".
-- Begin Phase 7, Task 7.3: Implement `/proposals <proposal_id>` command (view proposal details).